ciaralynch72/destination_unknown/README.md

 I had written the functions so that only uppercase letters could be entered but as a user I found this frustrating so I removed it so that it would accept either lower or upper case and I found it made the game more enjoyable.

-I sped up the time sleep function as the more I played the game the less I, as a user, wanted to play.
+I sped up the time sleep function to help the game progress for the user.

-I also increased the amount of chances the user gets from 1.2 * the length of the destination to 1.5* as some of the countries are really tricky.
-I found as a user I wanted to have a few more guesses.

 ## Features
 #### Title